NCSU-High-Powered-Rocketry-Club/Graphite-Flight-Data-Logger/README.md

   - Format all code and comments neatly
 - Make documentation webpage
   - Instructions for *everything*
+- *Sensor fusion for apogee and e-fuse activaton detection*
 - *OpenLogger serial input (for Quasar data)*
 	- *Only if quasar output is 3.3V logic; not worth adding a level shifter for this*
 	- *Simulate data stream w/ teensy for testing?*